AlexKent3141/casino/README.md

 ## Features
 * Fast single-threaded MCTS implementation with UCB-based exploration/exploitation.
 * Ability to apply MCTS to a wide range of problems.
+* Customisable selection and playout policies.

 ## TODO
 Add more MCTS extensions:
-* Customisable move selection criteria for the selection and expansion phases of the algorithm.
 * RAVE option.
 * Different number of players (single player or even > 2 players).
 * Support for imperfect information games.